Gnocchi: Origin

 The word gnocchi may be derived from the Italian word nocchio, meaning 'a knot in wood', or from nocca, meaning 'knuckle'.
 It has been a traditional dish since Roman times.
 It was introduced by the Roman legions during the expansion of the empire into the countries of the European continent.
 One ancient Roman recipe consists of a semolina porridge-like dough mixed with eggs; similar modern dishes include the baked gnocchi alla romana and Sardinian malloreddus, which do not contain eggs.

-After potatoes were introduced to Europe, they were eventually incorporated into gnocchi recipes.
+After the potato was introduced to Europe, it was incorporated into gnocchi recipes in the late 19th century, as fees for milling wheat became too expensive for small landowners in central and northern Italy, encouraging the use of alternatives to flour when feasible.
 Potato gnocchi are particularly popular in Lombardy, Abruzzo, Friuli-Venezia Giulia, Veneto, and Lazio.